Implementing AI in Businesses

 Build a Financial Case With Real Numbers

 AI should be evaluated with the same discipline as any capital investment.
 That means putting aside the buzz and focusing on fundamentals: cash flow, risk, and long-term return.
-If you wouldn't approve a new product line without a proper investment case, AI implementation in business deserves the same level of scrutiny.
+If you wouldn't approve a new product line without a proper investment case, AI deserves the same level of scrutiny.

 Also, keep in mind sunk cost.
 Just because you’ve already paid for a pilot or invested in tooling doesn’t mean you need to double down.
 If the numbers don’t work, or if organizational readiness isn’t where it needs to be, walking away is not failure.
 Sunk cost shouldn’t drive strategy.